GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 # CS3203-ChihYu-UnitTests
 This branch contains the unit tests for the GroupJ project.
-The unit tested here represents a specific part of the project, focusing only on the components we want to verify
+The unit tested here represents a financial part of the project, focusing only on the components we want to verify.
+The tests ensure the correctness of financial calculations, data tracking, and React component rendering.
+And Node.js and Jest are used for the test.

 # Folder Description
 This folder corresponds to the financial page of the project.
 It allows users to: